Nike’s marketing pitch: Made to keep you warm and dry in wet weather.

 The Asics Cumulus 23 AWL (All Winter Long) has a water-repellant upper, high-visibility details, and a grippy outsole.
 Like the Pegasus Shield, the Asics Cumulus AWL has a fused toe-bumper.
 The lacing is toggle-based for ease of use with gloved hands.

 Saucony sells two categories of running shoes for the darker and colder months.
-The Runshield variants have a water-repellant and insulated upper, wheres the Vizipro models focus on high-visibility design elements.
+The Runshield variants have a water-repellant and insulated upper, whereas the Vizipro models focus on high-visibility design elements.

 In the context of the Pegasus 38 Shield, the similarly-named Saucony Ride 14 Runshield is a comparable shoe.
 That being said, it lacks a winterized outsole.
 The Saucony Peregrine ICE also isn’t a bad winter shoe, even though its outsole performance on icy roads is average.